Phonics: Overview

 Reading by using phonics is often referred to as decoding words, sounding-out words or using print-to-sound relationships.
 Since phonics focuses on the sounds and letters within words (i.e. sublexical), it is often contrasted with whole language (a word-level-up philosophy for teaching reading) and a compromise approach called balanced literacy (the attempt to combine whole language and phonics).

 Some phonics critics suggest that learning phonics prevents children from reading "real books".
-However, the Department of Education in England says children should practise phonics by reading books consistent with their developing phonic knowledge and skill; and, at the same time they should hear, share and discuss "a wide range of high-quality books to develop a love of reading and broaden their vocabulary".
+However, the Department for Education in England says children should practise phonics by reading books consistent with their developing phonic knowledge and skill; and, at the same time they should hear, share and discuss "a wide range of high-quality books to develop a love of reading and broaden their vocabulary".
 In addition, researchers say that "the phonological pathway is an essential component of skilled reading" and "for most children it requires instruction, hence phonics".
 Some recommend 20–30 minutes of daily phonics instruction in grades K–2, about 200 hours.

 The National Reading Panel in the United States concluded that systematic phonics instruction is more effective than unsystematic phonics or non-phonics instruction.
 Some critics suggest that systematic phonics is "skill and drill" with little attention to meaning.
 However, researchers point out that this impression is false.
 Teachers can use engaging games or materials to teach letter-sound connections, and it can also be incorporated with the reading of meaningful text.